ExpressionEngine/ExpressionEngine-User-Guide/source/templates/conditionals.rst

 ========  =======  ===========================================================

 Logical operators have a precedence that determines in what order the parts of a conditional are parsed.
-In the following advanced conditional the member\_id and member\_group parts of the conditional are compared *first* using &&, before their result is compared to the username part via OR. ::
+In the following conditional the member\_id and member\_group parts of the conditional are compared *first* using &&, before their result is compared to the username part via OR. ::